Stimulant psychosis

-Stimulant psychosis is a mental disorder characterized by psychotic symptoms such as hallucinations, paranoid ideation, delusions, disorganized thinking, and grossly disorganized behaviour.
-It typically occurs following an overdose or several day binge on psychostimulants, although it can occur in the course of stimulant therapy, particularly at higher doses.
+Stimulant psychosis, also known as stimulant-induced psychotic disorder, is a mental disorder characterized by psychotic symptoms such as hallucinations, delusions, severe paranoia, disorganized thinking, and grossly disorganized behavior.
+It typically occurs following an overdose or several day binge on psychostimulants (such as cocaine and methamphetamine), although it can occur in the course of stimulant therapy, particularly at higher doses.
 One study reported occurrences at regularly prescribed doses in approximately 0.1% of individuals within the first several weeks after starting amphetamine or methylphenidate therapy.
 Methamphetamine psychosis, or long-term effects of stimulant use in the brain (at the molecular level), depend upon genetics and may persist for months or years.
 Psychosis may also result from withdrawal from stimulants, particularly when psychotic symptoms were present during use.

 The most common causative agents are substituted amphetamines, including substituted cathinones, as well as certain dopamine reuptake inhibitors such as cocaine and phenidates.

 Signs and symptoms

-The symptoms of stimulant psychosis vary depending on the drug ingested, but generally involve the symptoms of organic psychosis such as hallucinations, delusions, or paranoia.
-Other symptoms may include mania, erratic behavior, agitation and/or aggression.
+The symptoms of stimulant psychosis vary depending on the drug ingested, but generally involve the symptoms of organic psychosis such as hallucinations, delusions, and severe paranoia.
+Other symptoms may include psychomotor agitation, manic behavior, aggression and/or violent tendencies.